 Designated Hero: Merlin is portrayed as the good guy, even though he tricks a man into summoning a demon and burning down his house.

 Mike: Clearly Merlin has brought good into the world!

 Oh, it's even worse when you think about it.
 Merlin wants to bring magic back into the world - so everyone can do things like summon demons and wreak havoc, or at the very least age horribly quickly from using it.

-Well, that guy WAS a jerk and he can't control the magic, which is why it gone horribly wrong.
+Well, that guy WAS a jerk and not smart enough to control the magic, which is why it went horribly wrong.
 Merlin might have intended to bring good magic to children and basically good people.

 Child: The monkey killed the dog?
 Borgnine: I told you, it's a bad toy.
 Child: What happens next?
 Does it kill Michael?
 Borgnine: Well, now you're getting ahead of me.

 Glurge: So, you have Ernest Borgnine telling stories to his adorable grandson about funny old Merlin just wants to bring magic back to the world, as he tells the wide-eyed kid watching the puppets.
 Then the lady who can't have kids comes in and gets all teary-eyed as she tells random strangers about her husband's infertility issues.
 THEN Merlin loans his book to the mean old husband, to teach him a lesson about believing in magic.
 Said husband then burns a cat to death with his fire breath.
 Hooray!

 Hilarious in Hindsight: The rise of sites like Yelp has made giving a store a bad review a pretty effective threat.